 After visiting the busy streets and crowded religious sites, breathe some fresh air at the Perdana Botanical Gardens.
 You could take a nice walk at the hibiscus garden and simply take a break from the hustle and bustle of the city.

 Other than the things mentioned above, there are more ways to explore Kuala Lumpur on a budget.
 Just wander around and befriend the locals.
 They can suggest what to do in Kuala Lumpur that is within your allocation.
-Most importantly, stay in a budget hotel that is accessible by all public transports, like the Tune Hotels.
+Most importantly, stay in a budget hotel that is accessible by all public transports, like the MoMo's Kuala Lumpur.
 It’s near good local restaurants and attraction spots in Kuala Lumpur.
 Visit our site for more info or to make a reservation today.